daily1313/daily1313/README.md

 ## Information

 ### Education
-- Graduated from Myongji University in Information and Communication Engineering (18.02 ~ 24.02, Expected)
+- Graduated from Myongji University in Information and Communication Engineering (18.02 ~ 24.02)

 ### Work Experience